about

 For more information on how somatic psychotherapy differs, see here for Hakomi Trainer Donna Martin’s short example of one practice.

-• 2025 Board Approved Psychology Supervisor (Health Psychology Endorsement)
+2025 AHPRA Board Approved Psychology Supervisor (Health Psychology Endorsement)

-• 2023 Advanced Hakomi Somatic Psychotherapy Clinical Supervision Year 3
+2023 Advanced Hakomi Somatic Psychotherapy Clinical Supervision, 3rd Year

-• 2021/22 Advanced Somatic Intelligence Trauma Training Approach Year 1 and 2
+2021/22 Advanced Somatic Intelligence Trauma Training Approach, 1st and 2nd Year

-• 2021 MDMA Assisted Psychotherapy - Multidisciplinary Association of Psychedelic Studies (MAPS)
+2021 Multidisciplinary Association of Psychedelic Studies (MAPS, USA): MDMA Assisted Psychotherapy

-• 2020 Hakomi Somatic Psychotherapy Professional Training Year 2
+2020 Hakomi Somatic Psychotherapy Professional Training, Year Two

-• 2018-2019 Hakomi Somatic Psychotherapy Workshops and Professional Training Year 1
+2018-2019 Hakomi Somatic Psychotherapy Workshops and Professional Training, Year One

 Associations and Memberships